Leah1977/Fishy_pair/TESTING.md

 ![Solution Image](assets/images/debuggingimages/font_awesome_image.png)

-Jellyfish cards were matching but was not been recognised as a match.
+Jellyfish cards were matching but were not being recognised as a match.

-Solution - The alt tag descriptions were not equal.
+Solution: The alt tag descriptions were not equal.

-Updated the alt tag on the jellyfish img to match.
+I updated the alt tag on the jellyfish img to match.

 ### Debugging on the 404.html

-Image was appearing off center on the top of the page.
+The image was appearing off-centre on the top of the page.

-To fix this, I edited the css in the style.css file.
+To fix this, I edited the CSS in the style.css file.

 ``` .fishy {
     width: 200px;